 What is the difference between an NTC and a PTC thermistor?

-Both negative temperature coefficient (NTC) and positive temperature coefficient (PTC) thermistors’ values change as a result of temperature but impact their use differently.
-For NTC thermistors, as temperature increases, the resistance drops from high to low and allows current to pass through.
-In a circuit, they can limit in-rush current by self-heating when current is […]
+Both negative temperature coefficient (NTC) and positive temperature coefficient (PTC) thermistors’ values change with temperature but impact their use differently.
+As temperature increases, NTC thermistors’ resistance drops from high to low, allowing current to pass through.
+In a circuit, they can limit in-rush current by self-heating when current is initially applied and then allow normal […]

 How can the new temperature-sensitive COVID-19 vaccines’ temperatures be ensured?